SimFG/mua/README.md

 This project was developed in my spare time because I need to interact with Milvus frequently in my work.
 Typically, if there aren't too many issues which are not handled, I will fix them within 2-3 days.
 Your star will be my greatest source of support!

 1. ~~Develop an HTTP proxy service for Milvus service.~~ (milvus has supported the restful api)
-2. Add RPC calls for internal nodes.
+2. [done] Add RPC calls for internal nodes.
 3. [done] Query Milvus configurations.
-4. Provide more user-friendly error messages when encountering exceptions.
+4. [done] Provide more user-friendly error messages when encountering exceptions.
 5. Implement dynamic loading of commands.
 6. Optimize the usage of search/query and other interfaces.